-Contractor: American Bridge/Fluor Enterprises, Joint Venture Approved Capital Outlay Budget: \$2.05 B Status: 59% Complete as of September 2010
+Contractor: American Bridge/Fluor Enterprises, Joint Venture Approved Capital Outlay Budget: \$2.05 B Status: 66% Complete as of December 2010

 The SAS bridge is not just another suspension bridge.
 Rising 525 feet above mean sea level and embedded in rock, the single-tower SAS span is designed to withstand a massive earthquake.
 Traditional main cable suspension bridges have twin cables with smaller suspender cables connected to them.
-These cables hold up the roadbed and are anchored to the east end of the roadway boxes.
 While there will appear to be two main cables on the SAS, there will actually only be one.
 This single cable will be anchored within the eastern end of the roadway, carried over the tower and then wrapped around the two side-by-side decks at the western end.
 The single-steel tower will be made up of four separate legs connected by shear link beams which function much like a fuse in an electrical circuit.
 These beams will absorb most of the impact from an earthquake, preventing damage to the tower legs.